-The field activities for this project will include collection and laboratory analysis of fill/soil and groundwater samples.
-The procedures relative to implementation of these field activities are presented in the FSP in Appendix A, which also conforms to the QAPP presented in Appendix B. The FSP describes the various methods and techniques to be followed during the completion of the fill/soil and groundwater sampling activities, instrument operation and calibration, and chain of custody procedures.
+The field activities for this project will include collection and laboratory analysis of subsurface fill and native soil, groundwater and soil vapor samples.
+The procedures relative to implementation of these field activities are presented in the FSP in Appendix A, which also conforms to the QAPP presented in Appendix B. The FSP describes the various methods and techniques to be followed during the completion of the sampling activities, instrument operation and calibration, and chain of custody procedures.